-Instructor: Prof. Steve Bruner bruner@ufl.edu Office: SFH 302E
+Instructor: Prof. Steve Bruner bruner@ufl.edu Office: SFH 302E Office hours: Wed.
+9-10am (SFH302E) only message Prof. Bruner through CANVAS

-Office hours: Th 9-10am.

 Course objectives: This course is the second half of the CHM2210/CHM2211 sequence intended for majors and pre-professional students.
 This semester we will focus on the structures, syntheses and reactions of organic compounds, covering aspects of spectroscopy, functional groups and reactivity of aromatic rings and olefin containing compounds.
 The prerequisites for this course are CHM 2210 or the equivalent with a minimum grade of C (2.0).